Mountaintop removal mining: Rulings in Chronological Order

 On January 15, 2008, the environmental advocacy group Center for Biological Diversity petitioned the United States Fish and Wildlife Service (FWS) to end a policy that waives detailed federal Endangered Species Act reviews for new mining permits.
 Under current policy, as long as a given MTR mining operation complies with federal surface mining law, the agency presumes conclusively, despite the complexities of intra- and inter-species relationships, that the instance of MTR in question is not damaging to endangered species or their habitat.
 Since 1996, this policy has exempted many strip mines from being subject to permit-specific reviews of impact on individual endangered species.
 Because of the 1996 Biological Opinion by FWS making case-by-case formal reviews unnecessary, the Interior's Office of Surface Mining and state regulators require mining companies to hire a government-approved contractor to conduct their own surveys for any potential endangered species.
 The surveys require approval from state and federal biologists, who provide informal guidance on how to minimize mines' potential effects to species.
 While the agencies have the option to ask for formal endangered species consultations during that process, they do so very rarely.

 On May 25, 2008, North Carolina State Representative Pricey Harrison introduced a bill to ban the use of mountaintop removal coal from coal-fired power plants within North Carolina.
 This proposed legislation would have been the only legislation of its kind in the United States; however, the bill was defeated.

 A Memorandum of Understanding (MOU) and Interagency Action Plan (IAP) were signed by officials of EPA, the Corps, and the Department of the Interior on June 11, 2009.
 The MOU and IAP outlined different administrative actions that would help decrease "the harmful environmental impacts of mountaintop mining".
 The plan also includes near and long-term actions that highlight "specific steps, improved coordination, and greater transparency of decisions".

+The top metallurgical coal supplier in the U.S., Alpha Natural Resources, Inc., was found guilty of exceeding permits 6,289 times in 2014.
+Through a settlement with the EPA, the company was issued a civil penalty of $27,500,000 for its violations.
+Additionally, Alpha and other subsidiaries committed to spending $200,000,000 to create and upgrade wastewater treatment systems to reduce pollution discharge from mines in several Appalachian states.

-The U.S. Energy Information Administration (EIA) stated that the Clean Water Rule was completed on May 27, 2015 by the U.S. Environmental Protection Agency (EPA) and the U.S. Army.
-The Clean Water Rule "more precisely defines waters protected under the Clean Water Act".
-The EIA also stated that the Office of Surface Mining Reclamation and Enforcement (OSMRE), the EPA and the U. S. Army Corps of Engineers are collaborating with each other to make an environmental impact statement (EIS) "analyzing environmental impacts of coal surface mining in the Appalachian region".
+The Clean Water Rule, a 2015 regulation published by EPA and the Army Corps of Engineers, "...more precisely defines waters protected under the Clean Water Act".
+The Energy Information Administration (EIA) stated that the Office of Surface Mining Reclamation and Enforcement (OSMRE), EPA and the Army are collaborating to prepare an environmental impact statement, "analyzing environmental impacts of coal surface mining in the Appalachian region".